Bira/octopus-carnival/_drafts/wir-mm-4e-githzerai.md

 5e would make them more morally ambiguous, saying they don't mind let innocents come to harm if it allows them to strike at the mind flayers or githyanki, but I like them best as an Unaligned people that can produce heroic PCs or dastardly villains in the same vein as the humans or elves.
+"Neutral" shouldn't mean you do equal amounts of good and evil.